 Manchester City's Ferran Torres scored a brace as La Roja took partial revenge for their Euro 2020 semi-final penalty shootout defeat against the eventual champions Italy and will face either world champions France or Belgium, who lock horns on Friday at the Allianz Stadium in Turin.

 The Italian team had previously played a draw against Switzerland on September 6 which broke the 35-match unbeaten run record that was shared by Brazil (1993-1996) and Spain (2007-2009) for the longest unbeaten run in international football.
-The Azzurri have now set an international record by extending their unbeaten run to 37 matches.

 Interestingly, the last time Roberto Mancini's Italy had lost a game was on September 10, 2018, when Andre Silva’s 48th minute strike was enough for Portugal to win 1-0 in the group stage of the UEFA Nations League.
-The Italians have lost just three matches since Mancini took charge of the national team.
+The Italians have now lost just four matches since Mancini took charge of the national team.

 Italy have broken their unbeaten record in their NT HISTORY.— Italian Football TV (@IFTVofficial) June 26, 2021